 Accelerate for Success

 Federal agencies are increasingly funding larger scale, cross-cutting efforts that address specific transdisciplinary challenges.
-These grants are designed to Catalyze Medium to Large, Strategic Transdisciplinary Research Programs—by creating teams, broadening partnerships, and supporting the proposed plan to result in proposal submission and successful funding.
-FY18 proposals are due March 15, 2018 for a July 1, 2018 start date.
+These grants are designed to catalyze medium to large, strategic transdisciplinary research programs—by creating teams, broadening partnerships, and supporting the proposed plan to result in proposal submission and successful funding.
+FY19 proposals are due March 13, 2019 with a required Letter of Intent (LOI) due February 27, 2019.